 Having adequate insurance coverage can help protect your business from accidents, injuries, illness, lawsuits and more.
 And in some cases, it's required by law.
 If you're working as a general contractor in South Carolina, you may need to have the following types of insurance:

 - Workers' Compensation.
-Workers' compensation insurance helps pay medical bills and lost wages when an employee experiences a work-related illness or injury.
+Workers' compensation insurance can help pay for medical bills and lost wages when an employee experiences a work-related illness or injury.
 In South Carolina, most businesses with four or more employees are required to maintain workers' comp coverage.

 - Commercial Auto.
 To drive legally in the state, you must have auto insurance.
 Usually, your personal vehicle’s policy doesn't cover you when you're driving for work.
-If you have vehicles and equipment you use in your business, you need commercial auto insurance.
+If you have vehicles and equipment you use for your business, you may need commercial auto insurance.

 City of Charleston